-In 1960, the District was organized by petition from Hennepin, Ramsey, Dakota, Scott, and Carver counties in response to the Minnesota Watershed Act of 1955.-The District's first Watershed Management Plan was prepared, approved, and adopted in 1961.
+In 1960, the District was organized by petition from Hennepin, Ramsey, Dakota, Scott, and Carver counties in response to the Minnesota Watershed Act of 1955.
+The District was organized by petition from Hennepin, Ramsey, Dakota, Scott, and Carver counties in 1960 in response to the Minnesota Watershed Act of 1955.
+The District's first Watershed Management Plan was prepared, approved, and adopted in 1961.

 The Metropolitan Surface Water Management Program (M.S.
-103B) and Watershed Act requires the District to review and update its Plan every ten years..
+103B) and Watershed Act requires the District to review and update its Plan every ten years.
+The second generation plan was prepared and adopted in 1999 and expired in 2009.
+This current amended Plan represents a third generation plan and will be effective from 2011 to 2020.
 This Plan will be effective 2018-2027.
 In addition to complying with the aforementioned laws, this Plan meets the requirements of MN Rules 8410, 8420, and 7050.
 The Plan includes management standards and procedures for addressing surface water, wetland, and groundwater issues, as well as navigation issues along the Minnesota River.